fugenSnot/SeoeCs/README.md

       - Each log contains:
         - The change to XP (amount and +/-)
-        - A small message describing the source of the change
+        - A small message describing the source of the change Logger can also be viewed with filters so sources of loss/gain can be isolated for better UX